Counties Manukau District Health Board (“CMDHB”) is committed to protecting your privacy.

 CMDHB may engage third parties to support the security function and/ or deliver threat risk assessments to enable CMDHB to meet its objective of keeping people and assets safe.
 Release of CCTV footage to these third parties may be required to deliver this outcome.

 You have the right to know what personal information we hold about you.
 As such, you have the right to request that we provide this to you.
-It will be made available as soon as practicably possible (this may not be immediately).
+It will be made available as soon as practicably possible (this may not be immediate).

 To submit a request you can write to: